Don't miss the 2025 Electronic Cash Conference! Oct 4-5

 }

-Your pool software need to make sure the submitted block hash complies with the Real Time Target.
+Your pool software needs to make sure the submitted block hash complies with the Real Time Target.
 There are 2 options to achieve this:

 • Read the real time target from the block template.
 The value is directly available in compact form in the field "rtt.nexttarget".
 This field is updated at each call to "getblocktemplate".